pete3n/make-nix/README.md

-# Pete3n's Dotfiles Flake
+# Make-nix
-- A NixOS, Nix-Darwin, and Home-manager configuration repo.
+- A Makefile controlled, NixOS, Nix-Darwin, and Home-manager configuration management system.

 ## Makefile documentation
 To view the Makefile documentation in your terminal, run: